Certificate of Excellence

 Skip to content

-Nusa Dua’s infrastructure was carefully planned to cater to the needs of international tourists, including the construction of luxury resorts, golf courses, convention centers, and other amenities.
-The area was designed to provide a safe and controlled environment for travelers, which is why it is a gated community with controlled access points.
+The infrastructure was carefully planned for international tourists, with luxury resorts, golf courses, convention centres, and other amenities.
+The area was designed as a safe, controlled environment, which is why it is a gated community with controlled access points.

-Nusa Dua is known for its 5-star luxury hotels, pristine white sand beaches, and world-class facilities, making it a popular choice for both leisure and business travellers.
-In 2022 it was the location for the G20 and regularly hosts prestigious international conferences.
+Nusa Dua is known for its five-star hotels, white-sand beaches, and world-class facilities, making it popular for both leisure and business travellers.
+In 2022 it hosted the G20 and it regularly hosts prestigious international conferences.

 Nusa Dua islands and views of Black Stone and Mushroom Rock surf spots

-The Bukit (hill in English) is renowned for the quality, quantity consistency and variety of surf breaks in such a small area.
-In the rainy season, the prevailing winds in Bali often come from the southwest or west, which means that Nusa Dua, is offshore on the leeward side.
-This results in calmer and less windy conditions on the Nusa Dua beaches, making it a more sheltered and pleasant location during this time.
-Wind speed on the beach at Nusa Dua is generally about half the strength of more exposed locations, due to the protection from the Bukit (hill) and shoreline buildings.
+The Bukit (hill, in English) is renowned for the quality, quantity, consistency, and variety of surf breaks packed into such a small area.
+In the wet season, the prevailing winds in Bali often come from the south-west or west, which means Nusa Dua is offshore on the leeward side.
+This results in calmer, less windy conditions on the Nusa Dua beaches, making it a sheltered, pleasant location at this time.
+Wind speed on the beach here is generally about half the strength of more exposed locations, thanks to the protection of the Bukit and the shoreline buildings.

-Getting to any of the Nusa Dua breaks from the surf camp is easy as we are stratgically located for all the Bukit surf breaks.
-Nusa Dua has many pristine beaches and is the go to location for the surf camp in the rainy season, when it is onshore at the Uluwatu surf breaks.
+Getting to any of the Nusa Dua breaks from our Uluwatu surf camp is easy, as we are strategically located for all the Bukit surf breaks.
+Nusa Dua has many pristine beaches and is our go-to location in the rainy season, when it is onshore at the Uluwatu-area surf breaks.

-All of the Nusa Dua surf spots are offshore when Uluwatu is onshore.
-Depending on the tide and swell size there are various surf spot options for beginner, intermediate and advanced surfers.
-While Nusa Dua is known as a wet season location, it can also be surfed in the dry season early morning before the trade winds kick in and blow it out around mid-morning.
+All of the Nusa Dua surf spots are offshore when the famous reef at Uluwatu is onshore.
+Depending on the tide and swell size, there are options for beginner, intermediate, and advanced surfers.
+While Nusa Dua is known as a wet-season location, it can also be surfed in the dry season in the early morning, before the trade winds kick in and blow it out around mid-morning.

 Nikko

-Nikko (also known as Nico beach) is the most southerly of the Nusa Dua surf breaks, located directly in front of the old Nikko hotel, which has been renamed Hilton Bali Resort.
-Nikko was a secret spot for many years, but was put on the surfing map in 2016 when a jetty was extended into the surf break.
+Nikko (also known as Nico beach) is the most southerly of the Nusa Dua breaks, directly in front of the old Hotel Nikko, now renamed the Hilton Bali Resort.
+Nikko was a secret spot for many years but was put on the surfing map in 2016, when a jetty was extended into the surf break.

 Geger Left surf spot

-Geger right is located near the Bali National Course and was the go to wave in Nusa dua.
-When when people talk about surfing Nusa dua, by default they mean Geger right.
-There is very deep water offshore Geger right which amplifies the swell size.
-Geger right picks up the most swell on the east coast and is never flat.
-It can hold huge swells, and is experts only when more than double overhead, due to the risk of clean up sets which can drown you, and strong currents which mean endless paddling.
+Geger Right is located near the Bali National golf course and was the original go-to wave in Nusa Dua; when people talk about surfing Nusa Dua, by default they mean Geger Right.
+Very deep water offshore amplifies the swell.
+It picks up the most swell on the east coast and is never flat.
+It holds huge swells and is for experts only when more than double overhead, due to the risk of clean-up sets and strong currents that mean endless paddling.

 Boat taking surfers to Geger Right

-Geger is a high quality performance wave, but the downside is that there is a very strong current working against you so it’s hard to maintain position, and even harder to paddle back after a wave.
-We only take advanced surfers to Geger right because the current is very strong and it can be very hard to get out the back through the whitewater after riding a wave to the inside.
-One tactic we employ is to start the session at the first peak in the far south, and work our way down the sections, ending up at Chicken wings.
-After a long ride it’s very hard work to paddle back to the take off point.
-A 1 hour session here is like surfing 2 hours anywhere else, and will feel like 3 hours if you get caught inside by a set or two.
+Geger is a high-quality performance wave, but the strong current makes it hard to hold position and even harder to paddle back after a wave.
+We only take advanced surfers to Geger Right, because the current is very strong and it can be hard to get back out through the whitewater after riding to the inside.
+One tactic we use is to start at the first peak in the far south and work down the sections, ending at Chicken Wings.
+A one-hour session here is like surfing two hours anywhere else, and it will feel like three if you get caught inside by a set or two.
+Geger Right can be surfed at all tides, but mid-to-high is best.
+At low tide you can walk across the reef; when there is enough water, we recommend taking a boat to first peak.
+Jumping off the boat can be intimidating on a big day, and it is disorientating at first to line up, as you access the break from the back.
+If you are lucky, you will catch a set wave on the way and ride it all the way to Chicken Wings.

 Chicken Wings

-Despite the name, Chicken wings is a high quality wave, and very suitable for advanced surfers who want to avoid the much stronger current at Geger.
-It works best at mid-high tide and is best accessed by taking a boat from Mengiat beach.
-One way drop from the boat is a good option if you are not sure what time you want to be picked up, as the current moves in the direction back to where you took the boat.
-The rides at Chicken wings can be very long and if you pick the right wave, it will take you half the way back to Mengiat.
+Chicken Wings is the last section of Geger Right and is popular with intermediate surfers.
+Geger Right does not usually link up with Chicken Wings; there is a deep-water section where the wave ridden from Geger Right usually fattens out.
+Despite the name, Chicken Wings is a high-quality wave, very suitable for advanced surfers who want to avoid the much stronger current at Geger.
+It works best at mid-to-high tide and is best accessed by boat from Mengiat beach.
+A one-way drop from the boat is a good option if you are not sure when you want to be picked up, as the current runs back towards where you took the boat.
+The rides can be very long, and the right wave will take you half the way back to Mengiat.
+Chicken Wings is one of our favourite waves when the wind is westerly or south-westerly on a medium swell; the current is not as strong as Geger, and getting caught inside is not so punishing.

 Surfer on a wave at Chicken Wings